Tips On Voice Equalization

 They occur in the frequency range of 4k-10kHz (again, exactly where they occur changes depending on the voice you’re working with).
 You can use an EQ VST to remove them, however, it’s better to use a specialised tool called a de-esser.

 You only want to cut the sibilant frequencies when sibilance occurs.
-If you use an EQ then the sibilant frequencies will be cut all the time, even when there is no sibilance occurring.
-This can lead to a weaker, less clear voice over.
+If you EQ vocals then the sibilant frequencies will be cut all the time, even when there is no sibilance occurring.
+This can lead to a weaker voice over, making your vocals sound less clear.

 Getting the best equalizer settings can be a lot of work.
 If you want a quick and easy solution to voice equalization then you might want to try an automatic equalizer.
 Automatic equalizers (or auto EQs) listen to your audio source and apply an EQ curve for you.